 The choice of the procurement process is vitally important to the success of any construction project.
 Also, the type of procurement that companies in the construction industry choose is a major deciding factor of their overall profitability and is vitally important to the success of any construction project.
 Construction companies compare various types of procurement and opt for an ideal one based on key parameters such as topography, logistics, weather, available technology, finance, labor availability, and services.
-Before looking at the types of procurement, it is important to be acquainted with functions are carried out in the construction industry and the parties involved.
+Before looking at the types of procurement, it is important to be acquainted with functions carried out in the construction industry and the parties involved.
 Generally, five functions are undertaken in a construction project – design, build, management, finance, and operation.
-Furthermore, the main parties involved in a construction contract include the client, consultant, and the contractor.
+Furthermore, the main parties involved in a construction contract include the client, consultant, and contractor.

-Types of procurement
+Types of Construction Procurement

 This is one of the most basic types of procurement where the responsibility of a contractor is limited only to build.
 All design works and management of contract are carried out by a consultant or an engineer.
 The fact that the construction industry has been working with this method for a long time is its main advantage since it has established parameters that have been laid out for assessing the value for money of this type of procurement path.
 However, the poor influence that the contractor as an operational party has over the design cost involved, and risk allocation are considered to be the main disadvantages of this approach.